joshbriley/quadtree/README.md

 # Quadtree decomposition

 ## Description
-Decomposing a domain using the quadtree method and comparing the interpolation error to a uniform discretization.
+Decomposing a domain using the quadtree method and comparing the interpolation (on this branch, approximation)  error to a uniform discretization.

-Currently using the Clough-Tochard Interpolation method for training and testing.
+Attempting to implement a least-sqares approximation instead of interpolation.

 ### Python Scripts
 - `quadtree_toy.py`: Generates quadtree CSV file (`tables/quadtree_points_CT-{MAX_DEPTH}-{ERROR_THRESHOLD}-{TRAIN_RESOLUTION}.csv`) with x-points, y-points, and their cooresponding function evaluations.